 Each Village budget shall have sufficient reserve funds to cover the higher utility and landscaping expenses during the warmer months.

 In the event a Village budget is not meeting expenses, the MPMA shall contact the Village leadership to establish and ratify either a Special Assessment or an amended budget for the Village in order to remedy the short-fall.
-If an amended budget cannot be established, the Association may utilize its authority to execute Individual Assessments to Village members to ensure shared utility, mandated landscaping, or other expenses are met.
+If an amended budget cannot be established, the Association may utilize its authority to execute Individual Assessments to Village members to ensure shared utility, landscaping, or other expenses are met.

 Enhancements and Costs.
 Unless otherwise approved by the Association Board, all costs associated with any decision by a Village shall be Individual Assessments to Members of that Village.